 These problems, originating from heart chakra imbalance, are easy to spot.

-Most people in western society have an energy blockage between solar plexus and heart chakra.
+Most people in western society have an energy blockage between the solar plexus and heart chakra.
 Most of us live in the ‘I’ instead of ‘we’ feeling.

 As a civilization, we are also facing the breakthrough of our awareness through this blockage.